Why Is My Facebook Ads Not Delivering? Expert Tips To Fix [2026]

 Send a request to the Facebook support team

-Please try to upload a picture of the condition you are experiencing.
+Please be specific, have IDs ready, and try to upload a picture of the condition you are experiencing.
 At the same time, describe carefully the duration of the problem and the remedies you have tried but to no avail.
+You can use my sample below:

 You have to wait about 1 day for Facebook to approve the request and contact you via Email.